Refinitiv/Real-Time-SDK/Java/Eta/README.md

 ####1) Build the Transport API

-**For Linux/Solaris**:
+**Using Apache Ant**:

+Ant can be downloaded from http://ant.apache.org

-Navigate to `Eta/Impl`
+Navigate to `Eta/Source`
--	Run `make all` to build Stub libraries and Reactor and its dependencies
+-	Run `ant all` to build Stub libraries and Reactor and its dependencies
--	Run `make stubs` to build only the Stub libraries
+-	Run `ant build-stubs` to build only the Stub libraries
--	Run `make rsslVA` to build only Reactor and its dependencies
+-	Run `ant build` or `ant build-valueadd` to build only Reactor and its dependencies.
+This is the default build to avoid clobbering any binary pack libraries.

-This will build both static and shared versions of the libraries and will build Optimized libraries by default.
-If Optimized_Assert libraries are preferred, this can be modified from within the makefiles.

-**For Windows**:

-Navigate to `Eta/Impl`
-Select the `vcxproj` for the specific library you want to build, or use the provided solution (or `sln`) file to build in **Visual Studio**.

-When building via the solution, select the configuration combination you want (Static, Shared, Debug, Release, etc) and select `Build -> Build Solution` this will create both static and shared libraries for all targets.

-If you have the corresponding ETA Binary Package you will not need to build the stubs.
-Please see "Obtaining the ETA Binary Package" below.

 **NOTE:** You must build the stub libraries prior to building the Reactor and its dependencies.

 ####2) Build the Transport API Examples

-Navigate to `Eta/Applications`, locate the example, performance tool, or training suite you would like to build.
-Run the makefile or open and build the windows solution file (when applicable) or the vcxproj.
+Navigate to `Eta/Applications`, locate the example or performance tool you would like to build.
+The Example applications are located in `Eta/Applications/Examples` The Performance Tools are located in `Eta/Applications/PerfTools`
+-	Run `ant` to build all examples/performance tools or select the target from inside the build.xml file to built a specific example or performance tool.
+-	Optionally, these can be built using the bat or ksh script files if preferred over ant.

 ####3) Run the ETA Examples